unibo-dtm-se-2324-graphproject/report./index.md

 - [10.
 Developer Guide](sections/10-devguide/index.md)
 - [11.
 Future Work](sections/12-future/index.md)

-## Overview

-The GraphProject focuses on providing a smooth user experience in finding suitable tutors and visualizing mathematical equations through an intuitive web interface.
-The use of graph plotting tools and API integration ensures scalability, while the CI/CD pipeline adds efficiency to the development workflow.

 ## Disclaimer about the project:
 During the preparation of this work, I used CHATgpt to write codes because I have a management background.
 After using this tool/service, I reviewed and edited the content as needed and I take full responsibility for the content of the final report/artifact.
 However, I put a lot of effort into learning and starting from the basics by looking at class materials and resources provided online, it was a difficult journey but I believe that was a great opportunity to learn, especially because it was totally an indivudal project.